 Bang for your buck: The top power-for-pound performance cars

 Like your cars with a bit of oomph?
-Well as important as a car’s power to weight ratio is, at ContractHireAndLeasing we’re more concerned with your power to pound ratio.
+Well as important as a car’s power to weight ratio is, at ContractHireAndLeasing.com we’re more concerned with your power-to-pound ratio.

 If you're a fan of all things fast and like getting your money's worth, just how much bang for your buck can you get if you lease?

-We’ve had a peruse of the deals on our site right now to see just how much power you can get for your money.
+We’ve had a peruse of the deals on our site right now to see.
 For argument’s sake, we’ll use brake horse power (bhp) as our unit of measurement, and only concern ourselves with models that class themselves as performance variants.
-Our aim was to find the cars with bhp outputs that match (or better) their monthly cost.
+Our aim was to find the cars with bhp outputs that are equivalent to (or as good as) their monthly cost.

-It’s not as easy as it sounds, but we managed it – here’s our top bang for your buck lease cars…
+It’s not as easy as it sounds, but we managed it – here’s our top five ‘bang for buck’ lease cars…

-This year has seen some fantastic deals on the Seat Leon, and that’s the case whether you’re after an entry-level 1.2-litre SE or the full-fat performance variant we’re dealing with here.
+While a performance Golf might be out of the question for this top five, you can bag yourself a performance Seat – which is basically the same thing.
+This year has seen some fantastic deals on the Leon, and that’s the case whether you’re after an entry-level 1.2-litre SE or the full-fat performance variant we’re dealing with here.
 The Cupra 300 is actually the fastest road car the Spanish manufacturer has ever made – and it’s a bit of a bargain.

 That 300 actually stands for PS, which equates to 296bhp.
 Happily, you’ll find the three-door, five-door and estate versions of the Cupra 300 are all available for less than £296 per month and, with a sporty bodykit and a class-leading suspension set-up, it stands up well against the likes of the mighty Golf.
 Speaking of which…

 Skoda Octavia vRS – 245bhp for around £245 per month